chmiiller/challenger/README.md

 $ npm run test
 ```

+A quick look on how the test results should look like:
 ![Results](./docs/vitest_results.png)

 If want to run the E2E tests with Playwright you can run the following command: